jia-wei-zheng/ProbCost/README.md

 The probabilistic matrix of uncertain events in provided in `events.csv` file, where you can change the probabilities of events and play around results.

-You can also start playing the algorithm with below code:
+You can also start playing the algorithm with the following code:

 ```python
 import sys